D. J. Reader: Cincinnati Bengals

 On April 2, 2020, Reader signed a four-year, $53 million contract with the Cincinnati Bengals.
 He was placed on injured reserve on October 12 with a quad injury.

 Reader was named the starting nose tackle for the Bengals in 2021.
 He finished the season with 43 tackles and two sacks.
 In Reader's second season with the Bengals, the team won three playoff games to reach Super Bowl LVI.
 Reader recorded a sack in a 23–20 loss to the Los Angeles Rams.
+At the end of the 2021 season, Reader was the Bengals recipient of the Ed Block Courage award.

 Reader suffered a knee injury in Week 3 of the 2022 season and was placed on injured reserve on September 29, 2022.
 He was activated on November 19, and played in each of the team's remaining seven regular season games, all victories.
 Cincinnati won the AFC North with a 12–4 record and entered the postseason on an eight-game winning streak.
 Reader recorded two solo tackles in the team's 24–17 win over the Baltimore Ravens in the Wild Card Round, and another two tackles (one solo) in a 27–10 victory over the Buffalo Bills in the Divisional Round.

 For the third season in a row in 2023, Reader was named the team's starting nose tackle.
 His only sack of the season came in Week 3 against the Rams.
 During Week 15 against the Minnesota Vikings, Reader went down with an injury on the second play of the game.
 He was later diagnosed with a torn quadriceps tendon the following day, ending his 2023 campaign.
 Reader finished the season with 34 tackles, a sack, and a pass deflection.

 Detroit Lions

 On March 14, 2024, Reader signed a two-year deal with the Detroit Lions.
+He started 32 games in two seasons with Detroit, and recorded a career-high three sacks in 2024.

+New York Giants

+On May 5, 2026, Reader signed a two-year contract with the New York Giants.

 Personal life

 Reader's father, David Sr., died from kidney failure on June 30, 2014.
 Reader's son was born in November 2019.

+Reader’s devotion to community service has earned him recognition as a nominee for the Walter Payton NFL Man of the Year Award with both the Houston Texans in 2019 and the Detroit Lions in 2025.
+In Honor of his late father, Reader has been a long time supporter of the National Kidney Foundation, hosting charity walks and Golf tournaments.
+In 2022, Reader received the President's Lifetime Achievement Volunteer Service Award for over 4,000 hours of service.
+Reader also created the A Son Never Forgets Foundation, which holds annual football camp and provides free health and wellness programs for his local North Carolina community.